OUR BOOK CLUBS

 CONVENOR: Kasey

-NEXT BOOK CLUB DATES: Monday, May 19th & Monday, June 23rd
+NEXT BOOK CLUB DATES: Monday, August 18; Monday, September 15 2025

 The Matilda Society meets twice a term in the kids room of Matilda Bookshop.
 This exclusive society devours the latest in middle-grade fiction, chats all things books, receives exclusive sneak peeks at upcoming titles and has the opportunity to review titles and have their reviews displayed in-store and online.
 The titles chosen to read at The Matilda Society are slightly more challenging and may feature heavier themes than those chosen for Magical Minds.